 There is an annual MSTP retreat held in August to assimilate incoming trainees into the Program and their Sib Trees.
 The retreat's agenda consists of scientific and career presentations and discussions about program issues.
 However, the main focus is to promote bonding between trainees in different phases of the program.

-The Program Director, Dr. Paul Insel, and Co-Associate Directors, Dr. Chris Glass, Dr. Lori Wan and Dr. Neil Chi, are easily accessible to trainees.
+The Program Directors, Dr. Paul Insel and Dr. Neil Chi, and Co-Associate Directors, Dr. Chris Glass, Dr. Mary Lewinski, and Dr. Lori Wan, are easily accessible to trainees.
 They hold annual luncheons with each class, providing an opportunity to discuss Program issues.
-The Program administrator, Mary Alice Kiisel , is always available to answer questions or “lend an ear”.
+The Program Administrator, Jacqueline Azize-Brewer, is always available to answer questions or “lend an ear”.